 Centipedes

-Centipedes can be an unsettling and difficult pest to control once they start to appear.
+Centipedes can be an unsettling and difficult pest to control once they begin to appear.
 Although they are often mistaken for harmless intruders, centipedes are predatory pests whose presence indicate underlying conditions that require EcoShield's professional assistance.

 Schedule a FREE Estimate